termux/termux-packages/README.md

 RPATH, LD_LIBRARY_PATH AND RUNPATH
 ==================================
 On desktop linux the linker searches for shared libraries in:

 1. RPATH - a list of directories which is linked into the executable, supported on most UNIX systems.
 It is ignored if RUNPATH is present.
 2. LD_LIBRARY_PATH - an environment variable which holds a list of directories
-3. RUNPATH - same as RPATH, but searched after LD_LIBRARY_PATH, supported only on most recent UNIX systems, e.g. on most current Linux systems
+3. RUNPATH - same as RPATH, but searched after LD_LIBRARY_PATH, supported only on most recent UNIX systems

 The Android linker (/system/bin/linker) does not support RPATH or RUNPATH, so we set LD_LIBRARY_PATH=$USR/lib and try to avoid building useless rpath entries with --disable-rpath configure flags.
 Another option to avoid depending on LD_LIBRARY_PATH would be supplying a custom linker - this is not done due to the overhead of maintaining a custom linker.

 Warnings about unused DT entries